in28minutes/cloud.in28minutes.com/_posts/google-kubernetes-engine-GKE.md

 **Let's Have Some Fun**: Let's get on a journey with Kubernetes:
 - Let's create a cluster, deploy a microservice and play with it in 13 steps!
-**1:** Create a Kubernetes cluster with the default node pool gcloud container clusters create or use cloud console **2:** Login to Cloud Shell
+**1:** Create a Kubernetes cluster with the default node pool
+- gcloud container clusters create or use cloud console **2:** Login to Cloud Shell
-**3:** Connect to the Kubernetes Cluster gcloud container **clusters get-credentials** my-cluster --zone us-central1-a --project solid-course-258105
+**3:** Connect to the Kubernetes Cluster
+- gcloud container **clusters get-credentials** my-cluster --zone us-central1-a --project solid-course-258105

+### Deploy Microservice

+**4:** Deploy Microservice to Kubernetes:
+- Create deployment & service using kubectl commands
+  - kubectl create deployment hello-world-rest-api --image=in28min/hello-world-rest-api:0.0.1.RELEASE
+  - kubectl expose deployment hello-world-rest-api --type=LoadBalancer --port=8080
+**5:** Increase number of instances of your microservice:
+- kubectl scale deployment hello-world-rest-api --replicas=2
+**6:** Increase number of nodes in your Kubernetes cluster:
+- gcloud container clusters resize my-cluster --node-pool my-node-pool --num-nodes 5
+- You are NOT happy about manually increasing number of instances and nodes!

 <BR/>